pyrho/nerveux.nvim/README.md

     --- You can overwrite this table partially
-    -- and your settings will get merged with the defaults mappings = {
+    -- and your settings will get merged with the defaults -- You can also disable a single mapping by settings it's value to an empty string. mappings = {

        -- Search all your zettels